abdul-hameed-khan/myfirstcode/README.md

 # myfirstcode
-my first code example as a beginner
+my first code example as a beginner in python

 a scraper beginner code